Creamy Dairy Free Eggnog Recipe | Oat & Coconut Milk

-- Whisk the egg yolks, brown sugar and salt together until the egg yolks are fluffy and light in colour.
+- Separate the egg yolks and whites into two mixing bowls.
+Set egg whites aside in the fridge.
+Whisk the egg yolks, brown sugar and salt together until the egg yolks are fluffy and lighter in colour.

-- Place the pot back over a medium low heat and stir occasionally until they reach a temperature of 160 F. The eggnog should be slightly thickened so that it coats the back of a spoon.
+- Place the pot back over a medium low heat and stir occasionally until steaming or has a temp of 160F/70F.
+The eggnog should be slightly thickened so that it coats the back of a spoon.
 Remove from heat and let cool slightly while mixing egg whites.